-Some ski resorts in Japan have strict rules about going off piste, and an attempt at this will get your lift pass confiscated by the ski patrol; Shiga Kogen is one of these resorts, although it is one of the most family-friendly ski resorts in Honshu.
+Some ski resorts in Japan have strict rules about going off piste, and an attempt at this will get your lift pass confiscated by the ski patrol; Shiga Kogen is one of these resorts, although it is a very family-friendly ski resort.

 Other areas are more relaxed about skiers and boarders going off-piste, but be aware that this is at your own risk; if you become injured or stranded, the cost of being evacuated is not covered by the resort and you will be charged for it.

 If you're going off piste or backcountry, it's best to hire a professional guide.
-Heli-skiing is very limited in Japan, and the only place to do true heli-skiing is on Mt.
+Heli-skiing is very limited in Japan, and one of the places to do true heli-skiing is on Mt.
 Shiribetsu, north of Rusutsu resort.
 Book a package with local outfitters in Hokkaido—reserved for high-level intermediates and experts only.
 Cat skiing is available at Niseko and Tomamu resorts in Hokkaido along with some smaller resorts in Honshu.

 The range of accommodation at Japan's ski resorts spans from budget to luxury, and includes guesthouses, Western-style hotels, Japanese inns, chalets, serviced apartments, rental houses and five star luxury accommodations.
 Find the right accommodation for your budget and travel style with some help from these reservation sites .